adityaathalye/clojure-by-example/README.md

     But don't peek at it in advance!
   - You may see a `workshop-code` branch.
 Ignore it.
 It is meant only for workshop use, and is subject to deletion/re-creation.
+  - Incidentally, if you landed here while searching for Kim Hirokuni's "[Clojure By Example](https://kimh.github.io/clojure-by-example/)", well, follow the link!

 ## Contributions
   - If you find bugs or errors, please send a PR (but please